paige-mason/vortex-lab/README.md

  <ins>Load and Filter Tornado Data</ins>
  - load data from CSV, sourced from NOAA records
+   - data is listed in strings and integers
  - return tornadoes matching state and month inputs
  - adjust Enhanced Fujita (EF) Scale rating probability based on inputs
  - if tornado is unlikely based on inputs, print "low chance of tornado formation"